youngmin-gwon/what-i-studied/rust/rust.md

 ### Difference between mut and shadowing

 1. we'll get compile-time error if we accidentally try to reassign to this variable without using the let keyword
-2. because we’re effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.
+2. because we're effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.

 ## Ownership